Public transport in Otago

+The public transport system of Otago centres around the cities of Dunedin and Queenstown, under the brand name Orbus.
+Public transport in the region is provided using buses and ferries.
+Despite sharing a name, the systems in Dunedin and Queenstown are isolated from one another.

-Buses in Dunedin, New Zealand are the primary form of public transport.
-The Otago Regional Council designs routes and schedules and contracts operation of bus services to two bus companies, Go Bus Transport and Ritchies Transport.
-Services operate daily at mainly 15 to 30-minute headways; services on evenings, weekends and holidays at about half the weekday frequency and there are no services on late Sunday or holiday evenings, nor on Christmas Day, Good Friday or Easter Sunday.
+The Otago Regional Council designs routes and schedules, and contracts operation of bus services to two bus companies, Go Bus Transport and Ritchies Transport.
+The majority of bus routes in Dunedin normally operate at 30 minute headways, with 8 and 63 operating at 15 minute frequencies.
+All buses in Queenstown run at 60 minute headways, except for route 1, which operates every 15 minutes.
+In Dunedin, Services on evenings, weekends and holidays operate at about half the normal weekday frequency and there are no services on late Sunday or holiday evenings, nor on Christmas Day, Good Friday or Easter Sunday.

-Bus fares are paid for by cash or by the electronic ticketing system Bee Card.
+Bus fares in both cities are paid for by cash or by the electronic ticketing system Bee Card.
 The Bee Card replaced GoCards on 1 September 2020.
 Prior to GoCards, multi-trip paper tickets were used until November 2007.

-The service carries 2.2 million passengers per year
+Buses in Otago carried 4,050,282 passengers per year from 2022 to 2023.

-Routes
+Dunedin bus routes

-Most routes are cross-city routes via the city centre.
+Most routes are cross-city routes via the Dunedin city centre.
 Longer-distance routes terminate in the centre.
 Semi-orbital route 15 Ridge Runner links most inner suburbs but avoids the centre.
 The Mosgiel 77 semi-express service has a branch route 70 connecting at Green Island and a figure-8-shaped 80/81 Mosgiel Loop connecting on Mosgiel's main street, Gordon Rd.
 Transferring between routes, historically not a feature of Dunedin bus services, is more favourable under the current fare regime.